noudess/docs-main/Perl-API---Perl-Sub-Event-Examples.md

 - when a client starts fishing.

+You would use this event in the zone player.pl file.

 ### Example

 - In this example, a message is displayed by the client if they start fishing.

 ```perl
 sub EVENT_FISH_START {